code4history/Gyeonghwon/README.md

 Here is a sample of a marker in OpenLayer, which does not move .
 https://code4history.dev/Gyeonghwon/index2.html

-Therefore, we developed Gyeonghwon as a platform to easily create animated markers on the new map API using Animated images.
+Therefore, I developed Gyeonghwon as a platform to easily create animated markers on the new map API using Animated images.
 Here is a sample of a marker that actually works.
 https://code4history.dev/Gyeonghwon/index.html